Houston Crane Accident Attorney

 It is also possible that a person could die from injuries they suffer in a crane accident.
-When a person is killed because of another party’s negligence, their family can file a wrongful death lawsuit against that negligent party.
+When a person is killed because of another party’s negligence, their family can file a wrongful death lawsuit against the negligent party.

 What should I do after a crane accident?

+If you’ve been injured in a crane accident, the actions that you take immediately following the incident can determine the results of your case.
 Medical attention should always be sought after any crane accident, even when you do not think that you were harmed.
 Keep in mind that seeing your doctors days or weeks later about injury symptoms from your accident can lead to an insurance company claiming that you did not treat your injuries properly and using that as justification for a denial of your claim.

 One important action you can take at the scene of your accident is to take multiple pictures of everything that was involved in the accident.
 If a particular hazard was to blame, get pictures of it before it is corrected.
 If other people saw the accident, make sure you know who they are and how they can be contacted or get some kind of contact information from them.
 These individuals may be valuable witnesses if liability is disputed.
 Do not discuss your case with anybody until you have spoken to an attorney first.

 What kinds of compensation could I be entitled to for my injuries?

 If you have a legal claim against another party besides your employer, the case will very likely be resolved through a settlement, usually right before a trial is set to begin.
 Should your case actually make it to court and you are able to prove another party’s negligence by a preponderance of the evidence, you could end up being awarded compensatory damages that usually involve both economic damages and noneconomic damages.